infernostars/rainbows-os/README.md

 # Rainbows
-## Version 0001
 Welcome to Rainbows.
-Rainbows is a Work in Progress.
-It will not run as described.
-This is only the planned functionality.
+Rainbows is a work in progress operating system.

 ## Planned functionality
-Rainbows is a mix of command line and GUI.
+Rainbows is a command line interface.
-Commands operate in the command line, and programs can be executed in in the command line, then command line is hidden and program can be used.
-Exiting the program is also possible with a selected keybind.
+Commands can hide the command line and take the entire terminal if needed, but a keybind [that hasn't been thought of yet] will close it.

 ## Minimum Requirements
-x64 and x86_64 systems are supported.
+x86_64 (or amd64, whatever you want to call it) systems are supported.
 4MB of RAM is recommended.

 ## How to use